Think of Jamaica as the quintessential Caribbean island. A verdant paradise, this "land of reggae" has

 All our Jamaican villas are fully staffed with a minimum complement of maid, cook, and caretaker; larger villas and estates may add more housekeeping help, a chef, butler and/or driver.
 The staff at VHR, WORLDWIDE's Jamaican villas and estates treat guests with a high level of service that makes them feel like a cross between family and royalty.
 Many of these warm and friendly islanders have been working at their respective properties for decades.
 Guests - especially children - look forward to seeing their "Jamaican friends" each year when they visit the island on vacation.

 We are intimately familiar with the different areas of the island, accommodations, restaurants, attractions, and shopping ... making us your best resource when booking your Jamaica trip!

 Hospitality was born in Jamaica.
 There is no place on earth where the importance of tourism is more evident.
 Our company's executives are personally acquainted with the island as they have worked in the hospitality industry in Jamaica and have long-standing relationships with local service providers (regional airlines, car rentals, transfers, tours, etc.).

 VHR, WORLDWIDE represents more than 100 deluxe and luxury villas, estates and condominiums on Jamaica, including a number of

 grand properties that offer an ideal environment for your destination wedding, family reunion and small to mid-sized business venue or incentive program.
-We have in our portfolio to many villas and estates not available on the open market, as they are the resort hideaways of celebrities and dignitaries (often friends of ours) and are not publicly promoted.
+We have in our portfolio many villas and estates that are not available on the open market, as they are the resort hideaways of celebrities and dignitaries (often friends of ours) and are not publicly promoted.